 Cost telemetry — per-service budgets, cost-per-interaction metric, anomaly alerts with defined throttles

-Roughly 15% of structured production readiness reviews produce a "not yet" or outright "no" recommendation, according to practitioners who use this approach [4].
-That number is worth sitting with.
-One in six PoCs that reach a rigorous decision gate should not ship — and catching that before production is far better than catching it six months into a system that real users depend on.
+Roughly 15% of structured production readiness reviews produce a "not yet" or outright "no."[4] One in six PoCs that reach a rigorous gate should not ship — and catching that before production is far cheaper than catching it six months into a system real users depend on.

-A dead PoC is only a failure in two circumstances: when it dies slowly, having consumed resources for months without a decision; or when its death is hidden, with learnings unshared and components discarded rather than harvested.
-A clean kill — executed at day 90, documented clearly, with reusable components catalogued and shared — is organizational intelligence.
+A dead PoC is a failure in only two cases: when it dies slowly, consuming resources for months without a decision; or when its death is hidden, with learnings unshared and components discarded rather than harvested.
+A clean kill — executed at day 90, documented, with reusable components catalogued and shared — is organizational intelligence.
 The 90-day constraint costs you a PoC's worth of investment.
 An undead PoC costs that plus the opportunity cost of every month it keeps a team engaged in something that should have ended.

-Organizations that have broken PoC culture share a common pattern: they treat killed PoCs as portfolio events, not individual failures.
-The learnings get shared across teams.
-Engineers don't get penalized.
-The business unit sponsor has already moved on to fund something more promising.
+Organizations that broke PoC culture share one pattern: they treat killed PoCs as portfolio events, not individual failures.
+Learnings travel.
+Engineers do not get penalized.
+The business unit sponsor has already moved on to something more promising.

-There's one honest caveat worth naming: this playbook assumes a reasonably well-defined problem.
-Some PoCs fail the decision gate not because of organizational dysfunction but because the problem genuinely wasn't understood well enough to define ship/kill criteria in advance.
-That's a scoping failure, and it needs a different fix — a structured use case selection process before any PoC begins.
-The 90-day clock and the decision gate are tools for organizations that know what they're trying to build.
-If you don't know that yet, no ritual will save you.
+One honest caveat.
+This playbook assumes a reasonably well-defined problem.
+Some PoCs fail the gate not because of organizational dysfunction but because the problem was never understood well enough to define ship/kill criteria in advance.
+That is a scoping failure, and it needs a different fix — a structured use case selection process before any PoC begins.
+The 90-day clock and the decision gate are tools for organizations that know what they are trying to build.
+If you do not know that yet, no ritual will save you.

-What if 90 days isn't enough time to properly evaluate the PoC?
+What if 90 days isn't enough time to evaluate the PoC?

-A 90-day PoC that can't reach a ship/kill decision usually has one of two problems: the criteria weren't defined upfront (so you don't know what you're deciding), or the scope was too large for a PoC — what you've built is actually a half-finished product, not an experiment.
-If the scope is correct and criteria are clear, 90 days produces enough signal.
-A single 30-day extension — requiring VP approval — is acceptable for legitimate blocking issues outside the team's control.
+A 90-day PoC that cannot reach a ship/kill decision usually has one of two problems.
+Criteria were never defined upfront, so there is nothing to decide against.
+Or the scope was too large for a PoC and what got built is a half-finished product, not an experiment.
+With correct scope and clear criteria, 90 days produces enough signal.
+A single 30-day extension — VP approval required — is acceptable for legitimate blocking issues outside the team's control.
 Beyond 120 days, you are no longer running a PoC.
+You are running an unfunded production project with no exit clause.

 How do you handle a PoC where the business unit sponsor changes mid-way?

 This is one of the cleanest kill signals available.
-If the sponsor who commissioned the PoC leaves and no one steps up to own the outcome, the PoC has lost its organizational mandate.
-Close it, document the learnings, and don't extend it hoping the next sponsor will pick it up.
-Chasing a new champion for a PoC that has lost its original one is how projects spend six months dying instead of one week being killed cleanly.
+If the sponsor who commissioned the PoC leaves and nobody steps up to own the outcome, the PoC has lost its organizational mandate.
+Close it, document the learnings, do not extend hoping the next sponsor will adopt it.
+Chasing a new champion for a PoC that lost its original one is how projects spend six months dying instead of one week being killed cleanly.

 How do you run the ship/kill meeting so it doesn't become a rubber stamp?

-Three things make these meetings real: the four decision criteria must be answered in writing before the meeting starts — not discussed for the first time at the meeting.
-The operational owner must be present and explicitly accept accountability for production.
-And someone in the room must have the authority to say no and have that no stick.
+Three constraints make the meeting real.
+The four decision criteria are answered in writing before the meeting starts — not discussed for the first time at the meeting.
+The operational owner is in the room and explicitly accepts production accountability.
+And someone present has the authority to say no and have that no stick.
 If nobody in the room can kill the project, the meeting is theater.

-How do you prevent teams from extending PoCs to avoid the embarrassment of a kill?
+How do you stop teams from extending PoCs to avoid the embarrassment of a kill?

-The most effective intervention is separating the PoC result from the team's performance evaluation.
-If killing a PoC is treated as a team failure — even implicitly, by how leadership frames the communication — teams will extend rather than kill.
-Make it structurally clear that a fast, clean kill on a PoC that fails its criteria is the behavior you want to see.
-Some organizations have taken this further: engineers who shepherd a clean kill to closure receive the same recognition as engineers who ship.
+Separate the PoC outcome from the team's performance evaluation.
+If a kill is treated as a team failure — even implicitly, in how leadership frames the communication — teams will extend rather than kill.
+Make it structurally clear that a fast, clean kill on a PoC failing its criteria is the behavior you want.
+Some organizations go further: engineers who shepherd a clean kill to closure receive the same recognition as engineers who ship.

-Does the 90-day framework apply to complex multi-component AI systems?
+Does the 90-day frame apply to complex multi-component AI systems?

-The 90-day PoC frame works for scoped experiments.
-Complex multi-component systems — an agentic pipeline that touches five enterprise systems — shouldn't be run as a single PoC.
-Break them into scoped experiments, each answering one question.
+The 90-day PoC frame applies to scoped experiments.
+Multi-component systems — an agentic pipeline that touches five enterprise systems — should not run as a single PoC.
+Decompose them.
 A 90-day PoC for the retrieval layer.
 Another for the decision engine.
 Each reaches a decision gate independently.
-What you avoid is the common failure mode of a 12-month 'PoC' that's actually a half-finished production system with no decision gate anywhere in sight.
+What you avoid is the common failure mode: a 12-month "PoC" that is actually a half-finished production system with no decision gate anywhere in sight.

-The 90-day clock and decision gate assume you can define ship/kill criteria in advance — which requires a clear enough problem definition and a business unit willing to articulate what success looks like.
-Organizations still in the 'exploring AI capabilities' phase, where they genuinely don't know which problems AI should solve, will find this framework premature.
-The right intervention there is a structured use case selection process before any PoC begins.
-The incentive changes described here also require genuine executive sponsorship.
-A middle manager cannot unilaterally change how promotions are awarded or create transition budgets.
-This is a leadership conversation, not a team-level fix.
+The 90-day clock and the decision gate assume you can define ship/kill criteria in advance — which requires a problem definition specific enough to argue about, and a business unit willing to articulate what success means.
+Organizations still in the "exploring AI capabilities" phase, where they genuinely do not know which problems AI should solve, will find this framework premature.
+The intervention there is upstream: a structured use case selection process before any PoC begins.
+The incentive changes described here also require executive sponsorship that is real, not nominal.
+A middle manager cannot rewrite promotion criteria or stand up a transition budget alone.
+This is a leadership conversation.
+The team-level fix does not exist.

 - [1]Robert Ta — Why Your AI POC Succeeded But Production Deployment Failed(heyclarity.dev)↩